Nwokike/Kiri.ng/README.md

 ## 📞 Support

-For support, email support@kiri.ng or visit our community blog.
+For support, email nwokikeonyeka@gmail.com or visit our community blog.

 ---